Are you exploring a business analyst role and wondering if you have the required business analysis skills and experience?

 Yes, a lot of BA jobs require special areas of expertise.
 If you have areas of expertise in specific domains, you can leverage your expertise in your BA career.
 But if you don’t have a specific expertise to leverage, you’ll just need to focus on opportunities that will value your other business analysis skills.

-And with that discussion, we’ve effectively dealt with 2 800-pound gorillas.
+And with that discussion, we’ve effectively dealt with three 800-pound gorillas.
 Not bad for a day’s work!
 But there’s one more thing I’d like you to keep in mind.

 There is a big difference between business analysis and business analyst roles.
+Job titles are used very inconsistently in our industry.
 This means that as a business analyst we might specialize in any number of skills.
 It also means that even if we’re experts in business analysis, we may not qualify for all business analyst jobs.